duneanalytics/docs/docs/data-tables/index.md

 !!! warning
     Zksync Era's client is currently not returning all traces.
 Decoded tables, traces and creation traces tables may be incomplete.

-Zksync Era is a zk-rollup that settles it's transactions on Ethereum Mainnet.
-You can read all about Zksync's approach to scaling and building a rollup [in their docs](https://era.zksync.io/docs/).
+[zkSync Era](https://zksync.io/) is a Layer 2 scaling solution for Ethereum, developed by [Matter Labs](https://matter-labs.io/).
+Zksync Era utilizes zero knowledge proofs to enable fast and cheap transactions that still benefit from the security of Ethereum Mainnet.
+To learn more about zkSync Era, we recommend reading through their [documentation](https://era.zksync.io/docs/).

 #### Celo